kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Upgrade / Downgrade Strategy

-Kube-proxy and must be updated to a supported version before MCS services may be used.
+Kube-proxy and DNS must be updated to a supported version before MCS services may be used.
 To take advantage of MCS DNS, the DNS provider must be upgraded to a version that implements the MCS spec.
 Kube-proxy MCS support will be guarded by a `MultiClusterServices` feature gate.
 When enabled, kube-proxy will watch the